How Khabib Cuts Weight & How Much Does He Actually Weigh?

-Like I mentioned earlier, a lot of MMA fans complaint that Khabib cuts a lot of weight, gets an advantage by doing so, and that he should move division up to the Middleweight.
+As I mentioned earlier, a lot of MMA fans complain that Khabib cuts a lot of weight, gets an advantage by doing so and that he should move up to the welterweight division.

-Khabib Nurmagomedov had 2 incidents with weight in the UFC.
+Khabib Nurmagomedov had 2 incidents with cutting weight in the UFC.

-Since then, Khabib fought twice with Edson Barboza and Al Iaquinta.
-He made weight both times with no problems and it seems that Nurmagomedov is been keeping his weight lower during training camps.
+Since then, Khabib fought Edson Barboza, Al Iaquinta, Conor McGregor, and Dustin Poirier.
+He made 155 lbs all these times and it seems that Nurmagomedov has been keeping his weight lower during training camps.

 How much does Khabib really weigh?